 ( credit: Picture the Homeless (PTH), 2011)

 While social media makes sharing information and photos easier, protecting your privacy online is important.
-For safety’s sake, don’t share everything about yourself (e.g. date or place of birth, email etc.) in your account “profile”; stay up to date with the privacy setting available on any program you use [see more Smart social networking and communication tips]
+For safety’s sake, don’t share everything about yourself (e.g. date or place of birth, email etc.) in your account “profile”; stay up to date with the privacy setting available on any program you use [see more in Social Media – How to use it safely ]

 So let’s start with Twitter, and be sure to check back next time for Facebook!